YU-CHING-LAI/YU-CHING-LAI/README.md

 **✨ _YU-CHING-LAI_ ✨**

-- 🔭 I’m currently working on dectecting Phishing URLs.
+- 🔭 I’m currently working on Web Development.
-- 🌱 I’m currently learning C++(OOP), Machine Learining and Image Processing.
+- 🌱 I’m currently learning Reinforcement Learning and Image Processing.
 - 📫 How to reach me: www.linkedin.com/in/yu-ching-lai